Back

 AP Coordinator’s Manual, Part 2

-What Students Should Bring to the Exam Room
+Students Should Bring

 • A government-issued or school-issued photo ID if they don’t attend the school where they’re taking the exam.